Disagreement Resolution

 How can SNAP Cymru help me to avoid disagreements about my child's additional learning needs?

-SNAP Cymru is funded by most local authorities in Wales to provide a Parent Partnership Service (PPS).
-PPS provide impartial, accurate and reliable information and support on all aspects of additional learning needs.
+SNAP Cymru is funded by most local authorities in Wales to provide a Family Partnership Service (FPS).
+FPS provide impartial, accurate and reliable information and support on all aspects of additional learning needs.
 We provide you with easily accessible information on all aspects of education, health and social care to help you make informed decisions.
 Our information is based on up to date local and national policies and legislation so you can be informed about your rights and responsibilities.
 We will discuss your concerns and help you explore options.

 We have a range of leaflets, fact sheets, publications and other useful links that can be found on our advice page.
 If you can’t find what you are looking for then please contact us.